top of page

 Getting There

-Whether you're flying in and out of Portland for your trip, driving north from california, or south from Vancouver or Seattle, there's so many options for stops along the way.
-I've made over 10+ cross-country drives and 5 moves across the united states from east coast to mountain west to west coast, so it's safe to say i love road trips, no matter the season.
-I've even solo roadtripped down the california coastline with my dog and back to Denver.
-There's truly nothing like experiencing the freedom and excitement of the openroad.
-I really love these types of trips sometimes even more than flying somewhere international.
+Whether you're flying in and out of Portland for your trip, driving north from California, or south from Vancouver or Seattle, there are so many options for stops along the way.
+I've made over 10+ cross-country drives and 5 moves across the United States from east coast to the mountain west to the West Coast, so it's safe to say I love road trips, no matter the season.
+I've even solo road-tripped down the California coastline with my dog and back to Denver.
+There's truly nothing like experiencing the freedom and excitement of the open road.
+I really love these types of trips, sometimes even more than flying somewhere international.

 Where to Stay

-days 3-5: Bend [stay in hotel in downtown old Bend or a little outside the city center for cheaper] Stay in Bend because this town is cute and the temperature gets hot in the summer and dusty from this desert town.
+Days 3-5: Bend [stay in a hotel in downtown old Bend or a little outside the city center for cheaper].
+Stay in Bend because this town is cute, and the temperature gets hot in the summer and dusty from this desert town.
 You'll want to have a nice shower and air conditioning after a long day hiking and adventuring in the sunshine.

 days 5-6: Crater Lake [stay in Grants Pass at the Riverside Inn ] Driving down from Bend to the bottom the state ensures you miss a lot of the national park traffic; we got so lucky this past summer by entering from the northern park entrance and has almost no queue, while the south side (we exited and saw) there was a line of probably a thousand cars trying to get in.

-days 4-7: Oregon Coast [stay in Hotel, Stay in Hotel Cannon Beach, Camp in Fort Stevens)
+days 4-7: Oregon Coast [Stay in Hotel Cannon Beach, Camp in Fort Stevens)

-Reward yourself for a long roadtrip with staying at the Salishan lodge along the coast.
+Reward yourself for a long road trip by staying at the Salishan Lodge along the coast.

 Hi!
 I'm Jackie and my dog is Sora.
 I work remote as an engineer, but I love to spend my free time in nature and by traveling to new places.
 I take my camera wherever I go, and sometimes my drone.